Volunteering With Us

 What is Volunteering?

-Volunteering is offering your time and skills and is open to everyone.
+What is volunteering?
+Volunteering is offering your time and skills to help others and is open to everyone.
 It offers you experience, new skills, an opportunity to get out of the house and meet others,an opportunity to help and support others or give something back.

 “Hello, I am the Volunteer Co-ordinator for the Carers Centre.
 I enjoy working with all the Centre’s volunteers, we have a great team.
 I also enjoy getting new people involved and finding out the skills and experiences they can share with local carers to make a real difference”